-<form> element represents a document section that contains interactive controls to submit information to a web server.
+<form> HTML element represents a document section containing interactive controls for submitting information.

 This element includes the global attributes.

-- A space- or comma-delimited list of character encodings that the server accepts.
+Space-separated character encodings the server accepts.
 The browser uses them in the order in which they are listed.
-The default value, the reserved string "UNKNOWN", indicates the same encoding as the page.
+The default value means the same encoding as the page.
 (In previous versions of HTML, character encodings could also be delimited by commas.)

-- The URI of a program that processes the form information.
+The URL that processes the form submission.
 This value can be overridden by a

 formactionattribute on a